sebastienros/fluid/README.md

 options.MemberAccessStrategy.Register<Person>();
 ```

 > Note: When passing a model with `new TemplateContext(model)` the type of the `model` object is automatically registered.
+This behavior can be disable
+by calling `new TemplateContext(model, false)`

 ### Allow-listing specific members